 5.6 The elected Members-At-Large shall attend Executive Board meetings and shall perform the duties assigned to them at these meetings.

-5.7 No person shall serve in a specific elected position for more six consecutive years.
+5.7 No person shall serve in a specific elected position for more than six consecutive years.

 6.1 The appointed officials of the Corporation shall consist of a Social Chair, a Communications Coordinator, an Historian, and such other officials as the Executive Board shall determine.
 Elected Officers may hold appointed positions.